mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 This file captures all the brand and product names that appear in all the pages on mozilla.org.
 As a general rule, brands and product names remain unchanged.
 The exceptions are:

-* Account/Accounts in Mozilla Account/Accounts
-* Sync in Firefox Sync
+* Account/accounts in Mozilla account/accounts: Mozilla should be treated as a brand, but `account` and `accounts` should be translated.
+Both the singular and plural forms are used in lower cases.
+Uppercase is reserved for special use cases where headline case is necessary, for example legal document names and references.
-* Browser in Firefox Browser
+* Browser/Browsers in Firefox Browser/Browsers

 If your community decides to translate any of these products or feature names, translate it once and translate it in this file.
 Be sure to have a consensus among active contributors what the translation should be before updating this file.
 This practice will ensure term use consistency across all pages.